krgamestudios/krgamestudios.com/public_html/src/games.md

 Adventure (Working Title)
 ===

-This is a lightweight but fully featured tabletop RPG set in the same world as Labyrinth.
-Currently incomplete.
+Inspired by a number of popular tabletop RPGs, this simple but fully featured RPG is designed to be easy to start and to play.
+It comes with a new setting baked in, filled with unique races and scenarios.
+This is currently in active development.

 * [Adventure System Reference Document](dl/adventure_SRD.pdf)